Organizer

 Employees sign confidentiality agreements and undergo specific security training.
 World-class data centers are used, protected by fire suppression systems and security guards.
 All changes are logged and regular audits are carried out.
 Networks are protected by firewalls and malicious code protection, and disaster recovery systems are in place.

-SolarWinds confirm all of the above on their dedicated 'Information Security' page, which includes a link to their 'Security Statement'.
-In this they confirm that they follow the voluntary NIST Cybersecurity Framework, which is designed for companies that form part of the critical infrastructure of the USA.
+SolarWinds confirms all of the above on its dedicated 'Information Security' page, which includes a link to the company's 'Security Statement'.
+In this, SolarWinds confirms that it follows the voluntary NIST Cybersecurity Framework, which is designed for companies that form part of the critical infrastructure of the USA.

-Unfortunately if you're looking for specific examples of how data is encrypted during transmission and in transit e.g. TLS and AES, then you'll need to contact SolarWinds directly to ask how this is being done.
+Unfortunately, if you're looking for specific examples of how th company employs data encryption during transmission and in transit e.g. TLS and AES, then you'll need to contact SolarWinds directly to ask how this is being done.

 On the plus side, if you're an administrator configuring the SolarWinds platform, there's an extensive 'best practices' guide on how to secure it, including: